• Skip to primary navigation

 • Once they are blended, the flavored liquid substitutes the 1 cup of water in the original plain recipe.

-• Add the liquids slowly while mixing them into the dry ingredient and oil mixture.
+• Add the liquids slowly while mixing them into the dry ingredient and oil mixture until it forms a soft and sticky dough.

 • Once the dough comes together, remove it from the bowl and knead it on a lightly floured surface.
 The dough should be elastic and string back when you push it with your finger.
 The kneading will take roughly 10 minutes.